lady-h-world/My_Garden/reading_pages/Secret_Guest/secret_guest.md

 🌱 You can draw butterfly and butterfly storms with the power of [mathematics and statistic >>][2].

-🌱 Much like Hanashiro's power to craft deceptive appearances, data science holds the ability to [generate counterfeits using GANs >>][3].
+🌱 Hanashiro has deceptive appearances, data science also has the ability to [generate counterfeits using GANs >>][3].

-🌱 Admire the access of cosmos of knowledge!?
+🌱 Admire the ability of utilizing a cosmos of knowledge!?
 You can [build an AI powered app][4].

 Let's go and collect the sprouts now!